- 1 26 DIY Sore Knee Pain Treatments You Can Easily Do at Home

 Prescription Medication to Treat Your Knee Pain

-Doctors usually prescribe prescription medication, in the case of a more serious condition, such as rheumatoid arthritis.
-Rheumatoid arthritis is caused by an autoimmune condition, which results in inflammation, pain and redness.
+Doctors usually prescribe medication in the case of a more serious condition, such as rheumatoid arthritis.
+Rheumatoid arthritis is caused by an autoimmune condition, which results in inflammation, pain, and redness.

-One of the most common prescribed drugs for knee pain is the disease-modifying antirheumatic drugs or DMARDS.
-These drugs decrease inflammation, ease pain and reduce symptoms.
+One of the most commonly prescribed drugs for knee pain is the disease-modifying antirheumatic drugs or DMARDs.
+These drugs decrease inflammation, ease pain, and reduce symptoms.
 Common DMARDs are Trexall, Plaquenil, and Azulfidine.

-Prescribed biologics are often used with DMARDs when the latter do not work well for knee pain.
+Prescribed biologics are often used with DMARDs when the latter does not work well for knee pain.
 The prescribed medication is injectable.
 It reduces inflammation in patients, except for those with infection or sensitive immunity.
-Common examples of biologics are Rituxan, Remicade, Orencia and Actemra.
+Common examples of biologics are Rituxan, Remicade, Orencia, and Actemra.
 Be sure to thoroughly understand these before signing up to take them, though.

 If DMARDs and biologics do not work for you, doctors may prescribe Janus associated kinase inhibitors.
 The inhibitors work by affecting the immune cell activity and genes.
-Joint and tissue damage will be halted by these drugs.
+These drugs will halt joint and tissue damage.
 They also help in avoiding inflammation.
 Examples of the inhibitors are baricitinib and tofacitinib.

 Over-the-Counter Medicines for Arthritis Relief

 Nonsteroidal anti-inflammatory drugs or NSAIDs are most popular in treating arthritis pain.
-Most common examples are aspirin, naproxen and Motrin.
+The most common examples are aspirin, naproxen, and Motrin.
 They promote dual action treatment against joints swelling and pain relief.
 However, please be aware that sometimes they have dangerous side effects.

 The Choice of Knee Pain Treatment Largely Depends on You

-There are traditional medicinal practices used both in the West and in the East, such as Naturopathy and Homeopathy in the West, and in the East, Indian Ayurvedic medicine, or Chinese Traditional Medicine.
+There are traditional medicinal practices used both in the West and in the East, such as Naturopathy and Homeopathy in the West and the East, Indian Ayurvedic medicine, or Chinese Traditional Medicine.
 These represent up to 5000 years of wisdom passed down through the ages.
-In fact, many modern medicines are derived from plants.
+Many modern medicines are derived from plants.

-The big drug companies tweak them, patent them and then sell for a huge profit, when herbal remedies may work just as well.
-Examples are Turmeric, Pepper, Ginger, just to name three.
-Obviously, a full list and discussion is beyond the scope of this report.
-But the point is, that there are a lot of choices besides the expensive and possibly dangerous prescription drug route.
+A full list and discussion are beyond the scope of this report.
+But the point is that there are a lot of choices besides the expensive and possibly dangerous prescription drug route.

-Yoga has been used for centuries for developing calmness, flexibility and concentration.
+Yoga has been used for centuries to develop calmness, flexibility, and concentration.
 It can help relax and strengthen muscles and increase circulation to joints.
-There are many yoga courses both online and in classes.
+There are many yoga courses, both online and in classes.

 Physical Therapy Exercises

 If you have joint and specifically knee problems, a physical therapist may be able to help.
-While they have certain types of machines and other office treatments, a good physical therapist can recommend the right kinds of exercises for you to strengthen and help heal your knee, while avoiding exercises or behaviors which aggravate it.
+While they have certain types of machines and other office treatments, an excellent physical therapist can recommend the right kinds of exercises for you to strengthen and help heal your knee while avoiding activities or behaviors which aggravate it.

 Weight Training Exercise at the Gym

 Going to a gym is a great way to build overall body strength.
 Gyms have special machines to focus on specific areas, such as your knees.
-Rowing machines have 8 benefits, for example.
-Plus, they work 5 muscle groups.
+Rowing machines have eight benefits, for example.
+Plus, they work five muscle groups.

 You can also use the services of a personal trainer, who may suggest things you can do to help your knees.
 Please note, though, that when you work out with weights, there’s a higher risk of injury.
 So be careful.